hawkins/sushi/README.md

 Rinse, repeat

-If you're lame to have fun, just run these shell commands:
+If you're too lame to have fun, just run these shell commands:

 ```bash
 $ npm it # oh would you look at that, it's just one shell command, look at all this time I saved you so you can actually go make the damn sushi roll